Project

 Make `loop` yield a counter

-Added by cesario (Franck Verrot) over 9 years ago.
-Updated about 6 years ago.
+Added by cesario (Franck Verrot) about 10 years ago.
+Updated 8 months ago.

 Status: